nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `findlead <leadstatus>` - returns all contacts with the associated lead status, `Dewy Thompson` or `Majorie Dewy`

+### Finding a contact tag: `findall`

+Search for a contact based on all attributes of a Person recorded in the addressbook.

+Format: `findall <any keyword that matches any attribute>`

+The user can search for any attribute and if it matches with any Person, that person will be listed.

+- The search is case-insensitive. e.g `u` will match `U`
+- The search will match with any attribute
+- Persons matching the search will be returned e.g. `findall Blk 30` will return contacts with address attributes of `Blk 16 Hello Drive` who is a contact with a lead status of `Blk Goodbye Drive`

+Examples:

+- `findall Blk` - returns all contacts with the `blk` in any of their attributes, `Dewy Thompson` or `Majorie Dewy`

 ### Finding a contact tag: `findtxn`

 Search for a single contact and all txns related to this contact.
 The user must enter an existing user that is in the database and must match exactly the name in the database.